 Shalev Netanel specializes in documentary, editorial, and performing arts photography.
-Since the Fall of 2015, he has been traveling the world documenting people, cultures, and they spaces in which they exist.
-He is currently in Indochina.
+He recently returned to Los Angeles following two years of traveling in Europe, Asia, and Africa, documenting people, cultures, and the spaces in which they exist.

 Shalev's work has appeared in various print and online media including Downbeat Magazine, Fabrik Magazine, Art Ltd Magazine, Electronic Beats, TimeOut Los Angeles, Patch, and The Huffington Post.